Written by Bhromor Rahman

 He also wishes to give students a chance to express how they’re feeling every week and track the state of mental health with weekly polls.

 Maria raised some concerns about participation and anonymity, so she instead proposed to hold the polls on Instagram.
 Mau echoed this train of thought and proposed following mental health social media pages that ask how people are feeling on a regular basis.
-However, Congress had to accept that they would not be able to present the results to the admin (because testimonies are too unscientific and irrelevant for admin), but Congress will use the results of the surveys internally to improve.
+However, Congress had to accept that they would not be able to present the results to the admin (because testimonies are too unscientific and irrelevant for them), but Congress will use the results of the surveys for internal improvements.